Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 Can you use orthodontics to treat my TMJ headaches?

-As a doctor trained in neuromuscular dentistry, Dr. Marshall has several years of experience treating temporomandibular joint disorder, or TMD/TMJ.
+As a doctor trained physiologic dentistry, Dr. Marshall has several years of experience treating temporomandibular joint disorder, or TMD/TMJ.
 She understands that the headaches and pain that are symptoms of TMD can be debilitating.

 Orthodontic treatments can relieve your symptoms, eliminate your pain and address the underlying issues that caused your TMD in the first place.